redhawkIT/buzzFinder/README.md

 # Drink Local

 Watch 30-second [demo] (https://www.youtube.com/watch?v=6SVX3OjDIrk).
-An application that helps you find great local beers and breweries!
+This is an application that helps you find great local beers and breweries!

 Either search through a list breweries near you, or search breweries by city and state.
 View brewery details and save your favorites.